ArchiveBox/ArchiveBox/README.md

 ### Saving Multiple Snapshots of a Single URL

+ArchiveBox appends a hash with the current date `https://example.com#2020-10-24` to differentiate when a single URL is archived multiple times.

 <br/>
 <details>
 <summary><i>Click to expand...</i></summary>

-First-class support for saving multiple snapshots of each site over time will be [added eventually](https://github.com/ArchiveBox/ArchiveBox/issues/179) (along with the ability to view diffs of the changes between runs).
-For now **ArchiveBox is designed to only archive each unique URL with each extractor type once**.
-The workaround to take multiple snapshots of the same URL is to make them slightly different by adding a hash:
+Because ArchiveBox uniquely identifies snapshots by URL, it must use a workaround to take multiple snapshots of the same URL (otherwise they would show up as a single Snapshot entry).
+It makes the URLs of repeated snapshots unique by adding a hash with the archive date at the end:

 ```bash
 archivebox add 'https://example.com#2020-10-24'